UpdraftFund/.github/profile/README.md

 ## UPD Tokens

 There is a fixed supply of 100B UPD minted on Ethereum mainnet and available from liquidity pools on various networks.

+### How UPD tokens are used

+* Anti-spam fees are paid in UPD (creating and supporting ideas, creating solutions, updating solutions, editing your profile).
+* Supporting an idea always uses UPD.
+* Staking on a solution always uses UPD.

+Solution funding can use UPD or any token the solution drafter chooses.
+There are no fees for funding a solution.

 ### Liquidity pools and voting